tgjones/dotwarp/README.markdown

 ### System requirements

-DotWarp does have some fairly specific requirements / prerequisites:
+DotWarp has some fairly specific requirements / prerequisites:

 1. .NET 4.0
 2. Windows Vista / 7 / Server 2008 R2 (WARP is only supported on these platforms)